-The ride quality specification for Wisconsin is found in WisDOT Standard Specification, Section 440, "Ride Quality" (wisconsindot.gov/rdwy/stndspec/ss-04-40.pdf).
-This specification applies to final riding surfaces and includes both incentives and disincentives.
+The ride quality specification for Wisconsin is found in WisDOT Standard Specification, Section 740, "QMP Ride" (https://wisconsindot.gov/rdwy/stndspec/ss-07-40.pdf).
+This specification applies to each wheel path in each lane of the final riding surfaces and includes both incentives and disincentives.

 The specification is not intended for urban areas, rehabilitation, or maintenance projects.
 Moreover, projects designed to be short-term fixes may not warrant the additional costs associated with including and administering this item.
+Please see Chapter 5 of this guide for more information.